timewave-computer/neutron-cross-chain-vault-deployment/strategies/wbtc/deploy/README.md

 ### Notes for Strategist

 This vault involves updating all the supervaults LPers configuration for the 2nd phase (maxBTC migration).
-Therefore, once the migration is completed, the corresponding LP denoms of the supervaults need to be updated because they will be different.
+Therefore, once the migration is completed, the corresponding LP denoms of the supervaults need to be updated because they will be different as we are using different supervaults.
+So, before relayer is restarted after the phase migration, the corresponding strategy_config files need to be updated with the right parameters.